by Karen Mehall Phillips, Director of Communications, NRA HLF - Monday, April 25, 2022

 While many of us know of Eric’s passion for hunting and long-range shooting, in overseeing management and operations of the family business, the avid golfer also enjoys spearheading the rapid growth of Trump Golf, bringing the portfolio from three properties in 2006 to 19 today.
 Eric also pursues independent business opportunities, including launching the award-winning Trump Winery in Charlottesville, Va., the largest winery on the East Coast.
 Wine aficionados will be pleased to know dinner will be paired with Trump Winery selections.
 One sip of the wine makes it clear why Wine Enthusiast magazine awarded Eric its prestigious “Rising Star of the Year” Award in 2013.

 No NRA HLF dinner is complete without recognizing a prominent hunter in our midst with the NRA Distinguished Hunters Leadership Award for exceptional leadership in the hunting and wildlife conservation arena while epitomizing the core values of the hunter.
 Time and again, it is internationally known innovator, business leader and NRA HLF member Don Trump Jr. who is out front and who has our backs.
 While overseeing the expansion of the Trump Organization, he is just as busy dedicating his time and personal resources to promoting the freedom to hunt and making sure his own children are exposed to the outdoor life.
-A frequent speaker at national hunting and political conventions, he stands up not just for hunting but its critical role in securing wildlife’s future, becoming a New York Times best-selling author and launching Field Ethos along the way.
+A frequent speaker at national hunting and political conventions from the NRA to the SCI show and beyond, he stands up not just for hunting but its critical role in securing wildlife’s future, becoming a New York Times best-selling author and launching Field Ethos along the way.
 Notably, he co-founded Field Ethos to showcase hunting, fishing and shooting-related content across print, online, film and social media platforms and, more recently, through timely podcasts created to tell the hunter’s story and the truth about legal, regulated hunting.
 The NRA HLF is proud to acknowledge his excellence on the communication, education, philanthropy, political advocacy, and wildlife conservation fronts.

 In noting the significance of this NRA event, the NRA HLF dinner invitation reads: “Please join us as we celebrate 151 years of promoting hunter safety and defending hunting as a shooting sport and a viable and necessary method of fostering the growth, conservation and wise use of our renewable wildlife resources.”
 Translation: The NRA is celebrating its 151st anniversary—a major milestone in itself—while working to protect the future of hunting and wildlife conservation.
 Not only is it the NRA that launched the nation’s first-ever hunter education course in 1949 in conjunction with the state of New York and provides the education and training programs to keep hunters safe afield, but the NRA Institute for Legislative Action is in the trenches fighting to protect legal, regulated hunting for future generations.
 What other group has done this for hunters, shooters and gun owners across America for more than one and a half centuries?